Review of Zupapa 15ft Outdoor Trampoline

 What it lacks in refinement, it provides in value.
 The Zupapa trampoline is big on providing more bang for your buck.
 Even though our communication with the manufacturer had us erupt in laughter due to bad English, as we’ve stated, engineering knows no language.

 Obviously, this trampoline is foreign-made and imported, but Zupapa are big on certificates and display their TÜV certificate proudly.
-This, in essence, means that the trampoline meets the standards in manufacturing and materials.
+This, in essence, means that it has been certified by TÜV Nord, a highly respected European certification agency for sporting equipment for standards in manufacturing and materials.

-In practice, the 15ft set comes with a 1.65 in diameter steel tubing, 1.5 millimeters thick.
+In practice, the Zupapa trampoline 15ft set comes with a 1.65″ diameter steel tubing, 1.5 millimeters thick.
 The manufacturer claims that it’s much thicker than the rest – close, but no cigar.
 It’s perfectly, adequate, though.
-The trampoline can safely be left outside since the frame is galvanized to ward off rust.
+Zupapa can safely be left outside since frame is galvanized to ward off rust.

-It features double-reinforced legs thanks to the use of long enclosure poles that go all the way down to the ground.
+Frame features double-reinforced legs thanks to the use of long enclosure poles that go all the way down to the ground.
 This adds structural stability to the trampoline and makes for a more responsive bounce.
 The poles are enclosed in foam 1cm thick.
-Nope, that’s not much, but others aren’t much better either.
+Nope, that’s not much, but others aren’t much better either, except in some more pricey models, like ACON round or AlleyOop PowerBounce.

 The overall weight limit is 375 lbs (170kg) which is enough for a single person and then some, so you are perfectly safe.
 It doesn’t feel unsafe to bounce on at any moment.